johnagan/clean-webpack-plugin/README.md

   "verbose": true, // Write logs to console.
   "dry": false, // Use boolean "true" to test/emulate delete. (will not remove files).
-                // (Default: "false", remove files) "exclude": ["files", "to", "ignore"] // Instead of removing whole path recursively,
+                // (Default: "false", remove files) "exclude": ["files", "to", "ignore"], // Instead of removing whole path recursively,
                                         // remove all path's content with exclusion of provided immediate children.
                                         // Good for not removing shared files from build directories.
-}
+  "watch": false, // Remove files before each compilation (Default: "false") "cleanOnApply": true // Run when plugin is added to (applied on) webpack instance (Default: "true") }
 ```